ossrs/srs-docs/src/pages/faq-srs-stack.md

 <a name="diff-srs"></a><br/><br/><br/>

-## The difference between Cloud SRS and SRS
+## The difference between SRS Stack and SRS

 [SRS](https://github.com/ossrs/srs) is an open-source server, a streaming media server, which generally works with FFmpeg and WebRTC clients to achieve audio and video capabilities.
 Please see [this diagram](https://github.com/ossrs/srs#srssimple-realtime-server) to understand what SRS is.

-Cloud SRS is an audio and video solution that is based on SRS, Nodejs, REACT, etc. to implement common audio and video scenarios.
-Please see [this diagram](https://github.com/ossrs/srs-stack#architecture) to understand what Cloud SRS is.
+SRS Stack is an audio and video solution that is based on SRS, Nodejs, REACT, etc. to implement common audio and video scenarios.
+Please see [this diagram](https://github.com/ossrs/srs-stack#architecture) to understand what SRS Stack is.

-After SRS is installed, it opens a streaming media server demo page with links to the player and console; after Cloud SRS is installed, it opens a login management backend that provides guidance for many different scenarios.
+After SRS is installed, it opens a streaming media server demo page with links to the player and console; after SRS Stack is installed, it opens a login management backend that provides guidance for many different scenarios.

-If you need to study the streaming media server in detail, please follow the SRS documentation and join the SRS community, and do not ask in the Cloud SRS group.
+If you need to study the streaming media server in detail, please follow the SRS documentation and join the SRS community, and do not ask in the SRS Stack group.
 SRS is an open-source audio and video server, aimed at highly skilled C/C++ programmers, and you can modify it at will, with strong customization capabilities.

-If you want an out-of-the-box audio and video platform that can be used online, please use Cloud SRS and do not ask in the SRS community.
-The meaning of Cloud SRS is SRS in the cloud.
+If you want an out-of-the-box audio and video platform that can be used online, please use SRS Stack and do not ask in the SRS community.
+The meaning of SRS Stack is SRS in the cloud.
 It is a cloud-based service aimed at users who do not need to understand the details of audio and video and can operate according to the tutorial.

 Both are open-source projects, and contributions are welcome.